Champions Cup draw: Leinster to meet La Rochelle in semi-finals

 Bordeuax were indebted to Mathieu Jalibert, who landed his eighth penalty from 54 metres with the last kick of a poor game in overtime, while after missing his first two, Romain Ntamack landed seven penalties to secure Toulouse’s passage into the last four.

-There remains the cloud of covid over the remainder of a tournament already punctuated by cancellations and forced into a restructuring, specifically whether Irish Government restrictions on travel, and the potential need for a French team to go into quarantine for 14 days in arrival in this country.
+There remains the cloud of covid over the remainder of a tournament already punctuated by cancellations and forced into a restructuring, specifically whether Irish Government restrictions on travel, and the potential need for Leinster to go into quarantine for 14 days in returning to this country from France.

 A decision will be made today as to whether the French women’s team will be granted exemption from quarantining in order to fulfill their Six Nations game against Ireland next Saturday at Energia Park (kick-off 2.15pm).